Timeline for the day of the September 11 attacks: 9:00 a.m.

-9:58:59: The South Tower of the World Trade Center collapses, 55 minutes after the impact of Flight 175.
+9:59: The South Tower of the World Trade Center collapses, 56 minutes after the impact of Flight 175.
 Its destruction is viewed and heard by a vast television and radio audience.
 As the roar of the collapse goes silent, tremendous gray-white clouds of pulverized concrete and gypsum rush through the streets.
 Most observers think a new explosion or impact has produced smoke and debris that now obscures the South Tower, but once the wind clears the smoke, it becomes clear that the building is no longer standing.
-Nobody who is still inside the South Tower at the time of its collapse survives.
+No one who is still inside the South Tower at the time of its collapse survives.
 NY1 correspondent Kristen Shaughnessy, on the scene of the disaster, reports on the collapse of the South Tower at the instant it begins, while ABC News correspondent Don Dahler, who was home at the time of the incident and lived near the site, reports to anchor Peter Jennings on air that he has witnessed the tower collapse; Dahler's report is perhaps the first broadcast specific confirmation of a collapse as his report is filed seconds after the event.

 9:59: As the South Tower collapses, Father Mychal Judge, OFM, chaplain to the FDNY, is struck by falling debris on the lobby level of the North Tower.
 He dies of blunt force trauma to the head.
 He is found by Chief Pfeifer, Jules Naudet, and others from the North Tower Command Post who fled when they heard the South Tower collapse and took refuge in the nearby escalator as the debris cloud engulfed them.
 As Judge's body is the first recovered and certified by the medical examiner's office, he will be designated "Victim 0001" of the September 11 attacks.